 Fire and disaster drills are conducted on a regular basis.
 All visitors must check in at the school office and wear a visitor’s badge while on school grounds.
-During lunch, recess, and before and after school, teachers, administrators, and noon-duty aides supervise students and school grounds, including the cafeteria and playgrounds, to ensure a safe and orderly environment.
+During lunch, recess, and before and after school, teachers, administrators, and student supervision aides supervise students and school grounds, including the cafeteria and playgrounds, to ensure a safe and orderly environment.

 School Theory of Action